-There is a six-point nine (6.9%) total percent, zero-point one (0.1%) Race Neutral percent, six-point eight (6.8%) Race-Conscious percent DBE goals for the project.
+There is a six-point eight (6.8%) total percent DBE goal for the project.

 Bids shall be addressed to the Erie International Airport, Tom Ridge Field, 4411 West 12th Street, Erie, PA 16505-0393, Attn: Kimberlie Scharrer sealed and shall have the name and address of the bidder clearly marked on the outside of the envelope.
 The envelope shall also be marked with the following: Erie International Airport, Realignment & Reconstruction of Taxiway A - Phase 4, Erie International Airport, Erie, PA.
 Bids must be submitted on the bid forms (provided in the proposal).